 defineProps()

-The defineProps() function is Vue's way of declaring and validating props passed to a component.
+The defineProps() function is used to declare and validate props passed to a component.
 It's a compile-time macro that enables type checking, setting default values, required props, and custom validation for data passed from parent to child components.
-It is only available to use inside of <script setup>, and do not need to be imported.

 Syntax